 \paragraph{\textnormal{\textit{Right to erasure.}}} In search engines, data can be erased by two methods.
 The first method is to start at the root by removing the source web pages containing personal information.
-The search engine entries will automatically become invalid after the web page is removed and the search engine cache is expired, as the indexes are linked to the original web pages.
-The second method is to delist the particular entries of links related to personal data from the search engine indexes.
-In this way, the original web pages will remain available, but will no longer be included in the results of queries.
-However, we are unable to apply these two methods to LLMs.
-Removing personal data from training datasets does not directly affect the trained model, but can be effective only after the next training of the model.
+The search engine entries will automatically become invalid after the web page is removed and the search engine cache is expired, as the search engine indexes are linked to the original web pages.
+The second method is to delist the particular entries of links related to the personal data from the search engine indexes.
+In this way, the original web pages will remain available, but will no longer be included in the results of search engine queries.
+However, it is hardly possible to apply these two methods to LLMs.
+Removing personal data from training datasets does not directly affect the already trained models, but can be effective only after the subsequent training of the models.
 Training a large language model may take months.
 For example, LLaMA was trained between December 2022 and February 2023\footnote{\url{https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md}}.
 This far exceeds the ``undue delay'' required by GDPR, which is considered to be about one month\footnote{\url{https://gdpr.eu/right-to-be-forgotten/}}.
 Moreover, it is difficult to remove data from a trained model, as model weights are a complex integration of the whole collection of training data.
-Another problem is that removing hallucinated data is challenging.
-Hallucinated data are not contained in the training dataset of the model, and hallucinated data from the model is hard to eliminate.
-Even if some hallucinated data could be removed from the model, side effects and new hallucination might be introduced.
-Eliminating hallucination from LLMs is still impossible now.
+Another problem is that removing hallucinated information is challenging.
+Hallucinated information are not contained in the training dataset of the model, and hallucination is hard to eliminate~\cite{zhang2023siren}.